Florida CAM Audit Rights: 5-Year Recovery Window [2026]

-Find My OverchargesSee a sample report firstFlorida has no dedicated statute protecting commercial tenants in CAM disputes.
-There is no commercial tenant bill of rights, no mandatory audit-rights provision, and no anti-retaliation protection if you challenge your landlord's reconciliation.
+Florida has no dedicated statute protecting commercial tenants in CAM disputes.
+No commercial tenant bill of rights, no mandatory audit-rights provision, and no anti-retaliation protection if you challenge your landlord's reconciliation.
 What Florida does have is a five-year statute of limitations for written contracts, one of the stronger CAM markets in the country, and a set of insurance-related overcharges that are endemic to the post-hurricane cost environment.
 If you're a commercial tenant in Miami, Orlando, Tampa, or Jacksonville, those three facts determine most of what you need to know before opening a dispute.

 Florida's approach to commercial tenant CAM disputes is straightforward: the lease is the contract, contract law applies, and courts interpret it.
-There is no statutory overlay that grants tenants audit rights, requires landlords to maintain records, or creates a minimum dispute window.
+No statutory overlay grants tenants audit rights, requires landlords to maintain records, or creates a minimum dispute window.
 If your lease says you have 60 days from receipt of the annual reconciliation statement to object, Florida courts have consistently enforced that window.
 If the lease is silent on audit rights, you have a right to demand records as a party with a contractual interest in the accuracy of the charges, but no specific statutory mechanism to compel production.

-The practical starting point is always the lease itself: the audit rights clause, the CAM definitions section, the exclusions exhibit, and any addenda that modified the base form.
+Your practical starting point is always the lease itself: the audit rights clause, the CAM definitions section, the exclusions exhibit, and any addenda that modified the base form.

 Fla.
 Stat. § 95.11(2)(b) provides a five-year limitations period for actions on written contracts.
 Your commercial lease is a written contract.
 A CAM overcharge claim is a breach of that contract.
-This means Florida commercial tenants generally have five years from when the claim accrued to bring a legal action.
+Florida commercial tenants generally have five years from when the claim accrued to bring a legal action.

 Key implication: the five-year window runs from each annual reconciliation statement, not from the date you first suspected something was wrong.
 A statement delivered in March 2021 has a limitation deadline of approximately March 2026.

 Florida courts strictly enforce lease-defined dispute windows.
 If your lease requires you to object within 90 days of receiving the annual reconciliation and you wait 120 days, Florida courts have held that you may be barred from disputing that year's charges even if the five-year statutory period has not expired.
-The lease-defined window is a contractual condition, and Florida contract law treats conditions as binding.

 Florida applies the independent covenant doctrine to commercial leases.
-This means your rent obligations and your landlord's obligation to accurately bill CAM are treated as independent covenants.
+Your rent obligations and your landlord's obligation to accurately bill CAM are treated as independent covenants.
 You cannot withhold rent as leverage during a CAM dispute.
 If you stop paying rent while contesting CAM charges, the landlord can pursue eviction, and your CAM dispute does not constitute a legal defense to nonpayment.
 Disputes must be pursued through written objection, mediation (if required by lease), and litigation, not rent withholding.

 Florida is one of the largest retail real estate markets in the country, with significant strip center concentration in South Florida, the I-4 corridor, and the Jacksonville metropolitan area.
 It also has a problem that tenants in every other state largely do not face at the same scale: hurricane windstorm insurance premiums as a CAM line item.